midnit3Z0mbi3/OSINT_To0ls_4_s3arch_party/README.md

 Based off OSINT Techniques, the book by Matthew Bazzell, and Trace Labs OSINT VM.

 These scripts are intended to be used on Pop!_OS.
-They might work on other

-Debian derivatives and Ubuntu flavors, but I have not tested them.

 Version of python used: